 Sofia’s Selection products are gluten free, contain no artificial colours or preservatives, low salt and made with natural ingredients.
-They can be purchased in several stores in Michigan, and also online at Amazon (affilate link).
+These products can be purchased in several stores in Michigan.
+Black Olive Tapenade (affiliate link) can also be purchased online at Amazon.

 I was totally blown away with this pissaladiere.
 The caramelized onions were soft and sweet.
 The olives added a rich, yet not overpowering tone.
 The tangy, salty “pop” of the capers excites your tastebuds.
 Fresh thyme with the wonderful aroma and earthy flavour pulls everything together.